hzyfaa/NBody2D/README.md

 # NBody2D
-Interactive 2D N-body simulation built using C++ and SFML featuring velocity Verlet integration for stable and accurate motion.
+Interactive 2D N-body simulation built using C++ and SFML featuring velocity Verlet algorithm for stable and accurate motion.

 ## Requirements
 - C++20 compiler (or C++17)